BiancaBatinas/tehnoS/README.md

-Coding this website I've learned CSS, HTML, Javascript and ReactJs.
+Coding this website I've  start learning ReactJs.
 Hosted on Netlify: foodcloud.netlify.app.
+This website is not finished.